 Employer paid gratuities due to the retrenchment, retirement or death of an employee is taxed according to the same rules as retirement fund lump sums.
-Retirement fund lump sum benefits and severance benefits are subject to a cumulative exemption of R500 000.
+Retirement fund lump sum benefits and severance benefits are subject to a cumulative exemption of R550 000.
 The employer is required to apply for a directive in order to establish the PAYE amount to be withheld.

-The gratuity must be paid out against IRP5 code 3901, and the tax according to the directive against IRP5 code 4115.
+The gratuity must be reported against IRP5 code 3901, and the tax according to the directive must be reported against IRP5 code 4115.